 Despite the charlatans in our midst, please be assured: there are MANY highly skilled, highly qualified coaches – myself included – who are ready to serve you in the highest way.

-Whether you hire me or someone else, here’s my recommendation: With so many coaches to choose from, ONLY hire those who have both professional coach training and a wealth of life experience.
+Whether you join one of my programs and work with me, or someone else, here’s my recommendation: With so many coaches to choose from, ONLY hire those who have both professional coach training and a wealth of life experience.

 To your success,